Government seeks exclusion of ‘irrelevant’ evidence in Barnett’s January 6 insurrection case - NewsBreak

 Government Motion In Limine, USA vs. Richard Barnett, January 2

 The filing noted that pretrial disclosures suggest that Barnett’s legal team “intends to advance a defense that he is not guilty as a result of the relative conduct and culpability of others.”
-It added that the defense has provided notice that it plans to use expert testimony “as to the defendant’s culpability relative to others at the Capitol on January 6.”Richard Barnett talks January 6 Capitol insurrection
+It added that the defense has provided notice that it plans to use expert testimony “as to the defendant’s culpability relative to others at the Capitol on January 6.”Flurry of filings in Barnett’s Capitol insurrection case

 The motion also said that multiple defense exhibits intended to be submitted as evidence “highlight the conduct of other particular individuals present at the Capitol on January 6, including identifying others by name and highlighting their individual actions.”
 The document included a series of screenshots of defense exhibits that highlighted multiple people, none of whom are Barnett.